 • Make sweeping statements about whole populations rather than small groups or individuals.

->

-> Dice Pool: (Mental Attribute or Social Attribute) + (relevant Skill).
-Recognizing (and Declaring) a Storyteller character as an acquaintance (and notorious drunk) you knew in high school could be rolled with (Presence or Manipulation) + Socialize, for example.
+Dice Pool: (relevant Attribute) + (relevant Skill).
+Recognizing and Declaring a Storyteller character as an acquaintance (and notorious drunk) you knew in high school could be rolled with Wits + (Empathy or Socialize), for example.
 Noting a gun with a particular modification is prone to jamming could be Intelligence + Firearms.
 Spotting that a mark is religious, and would respond well to a con fronted by a fake preacher would be Wits + Academics (or Occult).

->

-> The Storyteller may impose penalties for Declarations that seem too far gone or implausible, ranging from –1 for small stretches to –5 for ridiculous and highly improbable ones, or can veto it entirely if need be.
-This is particularly likely to apply towards multiple Declarations that are invoked in the same scene. (“Your character really knows and is owed a favor by every person in the room?”)
+The Storyteller should using the Declaration’s plausibility to determine its DC, ranging from DC 1 for fairly believable Declarations up to DC 5 for ridiciulous and highly improbable ones, or can veto the Declarations entirely if need be.
+This is particularly likely to apply towards multiple Declarations that are invoked in the same scene. (_"Every single person in this room really owes your character a favor?")

->

-> Action: Reflexive.
+Action: Reflexive.
 If the Declaration involves your character directly competing against another character in some way, such as saying you stole the keys off a guard when he wasn’t looking, it may also be contested.

 Cost: First use is free during each game session (over our medium, each OOC week of play or IC day); each one after costs a point of Willpower.